serverpod/serverpod_docs/docs/06-concepts/11-authentication/02-basics.md

 Keep in mind that a scope is merely an arbitrary string and can be written in any format you prefer.
 However, it's crucial to use unique strings for each scope, as duplicated scope strings may lead to unintentional data exposure.
 :::

-## Managing Authentication in Serverpod's `StatusEndpoint`
+## User authentication

-The `StatusEndpoint` class includes methods for handling user sign-outs, whether from a single device, all devices, or via a deprecated method.
+The `StatusEndpoint` class includes methods for handling user sign-outs, whether from a single device or all devices.

-- **Sign out from the current device**
+- **Sign out device**

-    Use the `signOutDevice` method to log the user out of the current session only, leaving other sessions active.
+    Use the `signOutDevice` method to log the user out of the current device only, leaving other devices active.

     ```dart
     await endpoints.status.signOutDevice(session);
     ```

-- **Sign out from all devices**
+- **Sign out all devices**

-    Use the `signOutAllDevices` method to log the user out from all devices, effectively ending all active sessions.
+    Use the `signOutAllDevices` method to log the user out from all devices, effectively ending all active access.

     ```dart
     await endpoints.status.signOutAllDevices(session);